thomas-maurice/soapbox-docker/README.md

 You need to run the container with the `prod.secret.exs` file mounted at `/opt/pleroma/config/prod.secret.exs`, db migrations should be run automatically.

+You need to mount a directory to `/opt/pleroma/uploads` to persist the uploads from the users

 ## Run locally for testing

 Run `docker-compose up`, then `./pleroma.sh`